Benjamin Franklin once wrote,

 (setq org-refile-targets '((org-default-incubate-file :level .
 0)))

-as a top-level destination, however, we need to make two changes:
+destination, we need to make two variable changes:

 (setq org-refile-use-outline-path 'file org-outline-path-complete-in-steps nil)

-To move an org-mode section, move the point (cursor) into it, and call
+Now, move to an org-mode section, and call

 org-refile (with either